Here are the main requirements for DOT Medical Exam initiatives:

 - Neurological Disorders: Epilepsy, uncontrolled seizures, or other conditions that might lead to loss of consciousness could lead to disqualification.

-- Vision and Hearing Problems: As mentioned, drivers must meet certain vision and hearing standards.
+- Vision and Hearing Problems: Drivers must meet particular vision and hearing standards.

 - Diabetes: While insulin-dependent diabetes previously led to automatic disqualification, changes in FMCSA rules now allow for case-by-case consideration.
 However, stringent criteria and ongoing monitoring apply.